bxdoan/bxdoan/README.md

 <div align="center">

-> We become what we think about.
+> Being lonely is more painful then getting hurt.

-> — Earl Nightingale —
+> — Monkey D Luffy —

 </div>